 Section 2.

-(a) Upon the enactment of law similar to this act that authorizes an application for the same time zone change in at least three (3) states contiguous to Wyoming, the governor shall apply to the United States secretary of transportation for the state of Wyoming to be transferred to the zone designated as United States standard central time by the federal Standard Time Act of 1918.
+(a) Upon the enactment of a law similar to this act that authorizes an application for the same time zone change in at least three (3) states contiguous to Wyoming, the governor shall apply to the United States secretary of transportation for the state of Wyoming to be transferred to the zone designated as United States standard central time by the federal Standard Time Act of 1918.

 (b) Upon approval of a transfer to the zone designated as United States standard central time by the United States secretary of transportation, the uniform time within the state of Wyoming shall be coordinated universal time offset by six (6) hours throughout the year.